 The Blues Brothers also featured the strangest amalgam of enemies in cinema history: the Illinois State Police, the Chicago Police, the National Guard, a country and western band, a jilted hairdresser and the Illinois Nazi Party.

-In lesser hands this would have meant chaos, but director John Landis ensured each character was driven by such white-hot contempt for the brothers that they were woven to a single magnificent conclusion, with the sustained auto-crunching finale a superb hymn to artfully constructed car carnage and mayhem.
+In lesser hands, this would have meant chaos, but director John Landis ensured each character was driven by such white-hot contempt for the brothers that they were woven to a single magnificent conclusion in a huge high-speed chase to downtown Chicago, with the sustained auto-crunching finale a superb hymn to artfully constructed car carnage and mayhem.

 “Joliet” Jake Blues